stratapp/stratapp-website/_posts/2019-06-25-accelerating-x-border-performance.md

 ---
 date: 2019-06-15T05:30:25.000+00:00
 layout: post
-title: accelerating x-border performance
+title: a subtle shift in offshoring, that actually works
-seo_title: empower offshoring and align global teams
+seo_title: seamlessly align your onshore and offshore teams
-seo_description: "#stratapp empowers x-border strategic alignment and effective day to day execution across different time zones, geographies and cultures"
+seo_description: "#stratapp powers strategic alignment and daily execution across time zones, geographies and cultures"
 author: Ash Richardson
 banner_image: "/uploads/thirdwave-book.jpg"

 ---
-## empower offshoring in a way that aligns both onshore and offshore teams
+## seamlessly align your onshore and offshore teams

 With so much hype on technology innovation, such as robotics and artificial intelligence, it is easy to overlook the massive ground shift taking place on org design and employment.
 Teams are fast becoming a mix of onshore and offshore resources, that work together as if they were sitting under the same roof.